Manage Windows 10 in your organization - transitioning to modern management

 Reviewing the management options with Windows 10

 Windows 10 offers a range of management options, as shown in the following diagram:

-Use traditional imaging techniques such as deploying custom images using System Center Configuration Manager.
+Use traditional imaging techniques such as deploying custom images using Configuration Manager.

 You have multiple options for upgrading to Windows 10.
-For existing devices running Windows 7 or Windows 8.1, you can use the robust in-place upgrade process for a fast, reliable move to Windows 10 while automatically preserving all the existing apps, data, and settings.
-This can mean significantly lower deployment costs, as well as improved productivity as end users can be immediately productive – everything is right where they left it.
-Of course, you can also use a traditional wipe-and-load approach if you prefer, using the same tools that you use today with Windows 7.
+For existing devices running Windows 8.1, you can use the robust in-place upgrade process for a fast, reliable move to Windows 10 while automatically preserving all the existing apps, data, and settings.
+This process usage can mean lower deployment costs, and improved productivity as end users can be immediately productive - everything is right where they left it.
+You can also use a traditional wipe-and-load approach if you prefer, using the same tools that you use today.